dirkschumacher/listcomp/cran-comments.md

 0 errors | 0 warnings | 0 notes

-* This adds a small new features and reorders code.
+* New feature and code improvements